 Not all Long-Term Care Insurance products are tax-deductible.
 Generally, you must have a traditional tax-qualified plan to be eligible.
 Many “hybrid” or asset-based plans have limited or no tax benefits.
 A Long-Term Care specialist can explain the differences.

 This LTC News article reviews the 2020 tax benefits of Long-Term Care Insurance: https://www.ltcnews.com/articles/news/irs-2020-tax-deductions-for-long-term-care-insurance

 "According to the latest IRS data, some 8.8 million taxpayers took advantage of deductions for medical and dental expenses saving themselves an aggregate of $87 billion.
 A temporary expansion of the medical expense deduction could benefit many more this year,"Jesse Slome

-In addition, if you are self-employed or own an S-Corp, LLC, C-Corp or other forms of business organizations you may deduct the premium as a business expense.
+If you are self-employed or own an S-Corp, LLC, C-Corp, or other forms of business organizations, you may deduct the premium as a business expense.
 Plus, you do not have to offer the benefit to other employees.

-For individuals, most people purchase in their 40s and 50s prior to retirement.
-While they may not qualify for the medical expense deduction today, as they age and get into retirement they may become eligible.
+For individuals, most people purchase in their 40s and 50s before retirement.
+While they may not qualify for the medical expense deduction today, as they get older, they may become eligible.

 Experts suggest planning before you retire as you can take advantage of much lower premiums and perhaps qualify for preferred health discounts.

+One of the biggest secrets in retirement planning is a product that will shelter your estate from the consequences of aging.
 Most states participate in the Long-Term Care Partnership Program.
-These states offer special policies called “Partnership” certified Long-Term Care Insurance plans.
-This government, insurance company and consumer partnership gives you “dollar-for-dollar” asset protection if you own one of these qualified plans.
+These states offer these special policies called "Partnership" certified Long-Term Care Insurance plans.
+This government, insurance company, and consumer partnership gives you "dollar-for-dollar" asset protection if you own one of these qualified plans.
 These policies include inflation benefits and other features and are very affordable.